 Housing is an important part of sustainable growth - getting the right houses built in the right locations at an affordable price to attract and retain the talent our economy needs.
-New housing growth will be facilitated through our strategic partnership with Homes England.
-Withinthe High Speed Growth Corridor we have identified a series of Housing Pathfinder Schemes that will benefit from LEP, Local Authority and Homes England co-investment.
+New housing growth will be facilitated through our strategic partnership with Homes Englandand alongside work we are doing with colleagues in North Wales through the Mersey Dee Alliance.
+Within the High Speed Growth Corridor we have identified a series of Housing Pathfinder Schemes that will benefit from LEP, Local Authority and Homes England co-investment.
 A Strategic Outline Business Case for the Growth Corridor has been developed and has been submitted for consideration.
 We are now looking to government to actively engage in discussions on delivering this ambitious programme.